Come for a fun day in the pumpkin patch! FREE Tractor and...

 July: Tomatoes + Corn

 For July, we couldn’t pick just one!
 The corn and tomatoes harvested this month are both super tasty, and can be found at the majority of roadside stands and farmers markets.
+Corn also continues to be harvested into August, and September.

 Tomatoes can be found in all shapes, sizes, and colors – from the bright red, small cherry tomatoes to the bumpy purple heirlooms.
 Each summer, Washington Boro holds the Annual Tomato Festival, full of tasty tomato dishes and family-friendly activities, typically taking place in mid-July.